VijayMayhul/assign-mentor/README.md

 # Mentor-Student-API

-This is my Mentor-Student API which was designed by me.
+This is Mentor-Student API which was designed by me.
 Through this task I connected nodejs and atlas mongodb.
 It's Guvi-Zen class Roadmap session: Day-39 and Nodejs: Day-3 Task.

 ## Tech Stack